Polk County Warranty Deed (Two Grantors) Form

 Two grantors and the two-witness signing rule

 Florida keeps an execution formality most states dropped long ago: under Section 689.01, each grantor signs in the presence of two subscribing witnesses, in addition to the notarial acknowledgment that Section 695.03 requires for recording.
 Since January 1, 2024, the recording statute also calls for each witness's printed name and post-office address, the printed name of every signer, the grantee's name and address, and the name and post-office address of the natural person who prepared the deed.
-The form carries a labeled line for each item, places each grantor's signature beside that grantor's own witness pair, and gives each grantor a separate acknowledgment certificate in the checkbox format of Section 117.05(13), so the grantors can sign at one closing or at different times before different notaries.
+The form carries a labeled line for each item, pairs each grantor's signature with that grantor's own witness blocks, and gives each grantor a separate acknowledgment certificate in the checkbox format of Section 117.05(13), so the grantors can sign at one closing or at different times before different notaries.

 For a married couple, the structure has a constitutional dimension as well: Article X, Section 4(c) of the Florida Constitution permits an owner to alienate homestead real estate only when joined by the owner's spouse, and a deed both spouses sign shows that joinder on its face.